dosipod/SrWiki/Contributing-to-SR-WLED.md

 * Several different analog microphones and some in different configurations (ie MAX9814), each of which need to be tested.
 * Line-in, with different possible line-in levels.
-* The digital INMP441 microphone.
+* The digital INMP441 and ICS-43434 microphones.
 * Sampling for both volume and FFT calculations.
 * Volume, peak and FFT based animations.
 * Up to 5 sliders for each animation.